austin-seyboldt/distributed-kvs/README.md

 #### GET key count for a node and the stored replicas

-- To get the total number of keys stored by a node, the shards it stores, and the number of keys per shard, send a GET request to the endpoint, **/kvs/key-count** at any node.

-    - On success, the response should have status code 200.
-This example sends the request to node1.

     ```bash
     $ curl --request   GET                                        \
            --header    "Content-Type: application/json"           \